By Eric Vandenbroeck 11 Dec. 2012

 shoved aside.
 High-ranking Nazi officials vouching for Schellenberg assumed,

-representatives had something to gain from Schellenberg receiving a lenient
+had something to gain from Schellenberg receiving a lenient sentence: they had

-man however.
-Having been a frequent patient at the Nuremberg hospital, he was
+Having been a frequent patient at the Nuremberg hospital, he was never

 Nuremberg.
 Instead, he spent his time in a guarded room in the Nuremberg City